Smittyman50/smittyman50.github.io/knowledge-systems.md

 # Knowledge Systems & Second Brain

-This page highlights how I use Obsidian, PARA+, Zettelkasten principles, and AI-augmented workflows to build a structured, resilient knowledge system.
-My setup integrates local LLMs running in my homelab, automated note pipelines, and a tightly linked network of evergreen notes that support learning, research, and professional design work.
+This page highlights how I use Obsidian, PARA + Zettelkasten principles, and AI-augmented workflows to build a structured, resilient knowledge system.
+My setup integrates local LLMs running in my homelab, automated note pipelines, and a tightly linked network of evergreen notes that support learning, research, and design work.

 ---